 The hero of “To Kill a Mockingbird” stood up for what was right even when it wasn’t popular.

-One of the Social Security Administration's top 10 baby names of 2020 and a unique dog name.
+One of the Social Security Administration's top 10 baby names of recent years and a unique dog name.

 This name sounds familiar because of Axl Rose, but originally it came from Germany, where it meant “father of peace.”

 An exotic flowering shrub, usually with pink blooms.

 There are lots of dogs named Bear, but you might want to give yours the German spelling.

 The French love their bread, and this quintessentially French loaf is a good name for any dog.

 Names that end in in “y” sound friendly, which is how you feel toward your new pet.

 Originally a girl’s name of French origin that means “dark brown,” but it could be a boy dog’s name, too.